Rainbow Serpent: Iconography

-The earliest known rock drawings of the Rainbow Serpent date back to more than 6,000 years ago.
-Because of its connections with fertility, the Rainbow Serpent is often illustrated as a vagina, and vice versa.
-Some rock art has been discovered in which the Rainbow Serpent was drawn mouth open and tongue out to represent the vaginal opening and streaming menstrual blood.

-The Serpent has been depicted in rock art in various forms, generally snake-like but it may have heads resembling marsupials (macropods) or flying foxes, even birds.
-Unlike an ordinary snake in nature, it may also be depicted with additional appendages such as animal legs and feet, also manifests tails of various forms in rock art.
+The Serpent has been depicted in rock art in various forms, generally snake-like but sometimes with heads resembling various marsupials (macropods), flying foxes, or in some cases birds.
+Unlike an ordinary snake, it may be depicted with appendages such as animal legs and feet or an unusual tail in rock art.

 The Rainbow Serpent is also representative of Yams and water-lilies.
 Heavy rainfall brought an abundance of both to the land and there is rock art depicting the serpent as a "Yam Serpent".
 Other rock art depicts the Rainbow Serpent with a flying fox head or like attributes.
 On the Arnhem Plateau in Australia, there is also early art depicting the serpent as an urchin or "seaweed like."
 It is believed that early painting of the serpent had similar characteristics to that of a seahorse, for example, a curved body, long nose, and curved tail.
 All depictions of the Rainbow Serpent in rock art are very detailed and similar across Australia.
 The main regional differences found between the serpent rock art are in the tail of the serpent and the head of the serpent; some have 3 tails and others, a crocodile's tail.